shamilbava/streamlit.diner/README.md

+#Snowflake-Streamlit
-# Part of the Snowflake Hands On Data Application Builders Workshop, demonstrates an ability to use Python to read from and write to the Snowflake database tables.
+A streamlit hosted app as part of the Snowflake Hands On Essentials - Data Applications course.
+Demonstrates an ability to use Python to read from and write to the Snowflake database tables.